 You can stay in Norway as long as your residence permit is valid.

-We do not know what significance it will have on an application for renewal of your residence permit, or an application for a permanent residence permit if you have lost all or part of your income.
+We do not know what significance it will have on your application for renewal of your residence permit or an application for a permanent residence permit if you have lost all or part of your income.
 We will update this answer as soon as we have more information.

 It will not have any consequences for you to work reduced, as long as you continue to work in a position that is at least 80%.
 You do not need to report this to UDI or the police.

 Pay and working conditions must not be under the Norwegian standards, the position must provide a salary of at least NOK 246 246 annually before tax, and you must fulfil the other requirements for your residence permit as a skilled worker.